 5 Questions to Ask Yourself About Your Driving Habits

-Even if you’re a good driver, you might be costing yourself extra money every time you get behind the wheel in Jackson, MS. How?
+Even if you’re a good driver, you might be costing yourself extra money every time you get behind the wheel in Florence, Richland, Byram, or Terry, MS. How?
 By doing things that can increase wear and tear on your car — even things that seem perfectly normal.

 You may not even realize you’re doing them (most habits are unconscious behaviors), but these driving behaviors may be at least partially to blame for your frequent repair shop visits.
 So, help keep your car in better shape by asking yourself a few questions about your driving:

 - Is my gas light always on?
 Regularly driving on a nearly empty tank can increase wear on your car’s fuel pump.
 It’s best to keep your fuel level at a quarter-tank or above.

 - Do I shift too quickly?
 Shifting your car into drive while you’re still rolling backward is one sure way to increase stress on your car’s transmission.
 Always stop before shifting.

 - Am I always on the brakes?
 Maybe you aren’t leaving enough following distance between you and other cars.
 And, when you’re going down a steep grade, consider shifting into a lower gear.
 That can help you slow down more naturally, without putting unnecessary wear on your brakes.